agrc/wri-web/scripts/README.md

 Allow Uploads

-Message Level should be at least `Error`.
+Message Level should be at least `Warning`.
 This is required to allow error message to be properly displayed from within the app.